-Manifestations of Everyday Life
+Manifestations of Everyday Life in Our Dreams

-And often, we aren’t surprised by these kinds of bizarre events.
+Often, we aren’t surprised by these kinds of bizarre events.
 Only after we wake up do we think, “Wow, that was really weird.”

-Verbal Metaphors Can Become Visual
+Verbal Metaphors Can Become Visual in Dreams

 Some researchers suggest that much of the strangeness that we experience in dreams is due to the use of metaphors.
 Much of our thought in everyday life is metaphorical, as when we say that we feel “down in the dumps” or that we were so happy that we were “walking on air.”
-We use these kinds of metaphors regularly in normal thought and language, and it seems that these metaphors creep into our dreams as well.
+We use metaphors regularly in normal thought and language, and it seems that these metaphors creep into our dreams as well.

-In dreams, verbal metaphors can become visual.
 There’s probably nothing symbolic about these kinds of images.
 They’re just visual images for metaphors that are interpreted literally when parts of the brain that normally distinguish literal from figurative language shut down during sleep.

-So, some of the oddities of dreams may be a manifestation of what happens when the brain makes metaphorical connections as we sleep.
+Some of the oddities of dreams may be a manifestation of what happens when the brain makes metaphorical connections as we sleep.
 In waking life, we think in metaphors, knowing how to interpret them as metaphors.
 But when we think in metaphors during REM sleep, the brain can interpret those metaphors literally.

-Brain Activity During REM Sleep
+How Brain Activity During REM Sleep Impacts Dreaming

 In particular, many researchers believe that decreased activity in the dorsolateral prefrontal cortex may be responsible for the lack of reality testing and critical judgment that occur in dreams.
 The dorsolateral prefrontal cortex is located roughly at the sides of the forehead, and it’s involved in reasoning, abstract thinking, behavior regulation, and reality-testing, among other things.